 Change Your Withholding

-To change your tax withholding, use the results from the Withholding Calculator to determine if you should:
+To change your tax withholding, use the results from the Withholding Estimator to determine if you should:

 - Complete a new Form W-4, Employee’s Withholding Allowance Certificate, and submit it to your employer.